Jerby-Lab/HGSC_SpatialPerturbational/README.md

 lapply(files, source)
 HGSC_main()
 ```
-5. You can find the resulting figure panels in _Figures_, and the tables in _Tables_.
-The estimated run time is ~20 minutes on a laptop.
+6. You can find the resulting figure panels in _Figures_, and the tables in _Tables_.

+The estimated run time is ~20 minutes on the platform aarch64-apple-darwin20 (64-bit) under macOS Ventura 13.4.1 operating system with 10 cores.

 # General notes